kunalrye/kunalrye.github.io/_posts/2020-07-29-new-projects.markdown

 </p> -->

 ## Work in Progress
-Turns out sometimes you start things that don't go anywhere or sometimes you get beat to market :anguished:.
+It turns out that sometimes you start things that do not go anywhere or sometimes you get beat to market. :anguished:
-Anyway, it is still a fun journey.
+Regardless, it is still a fun journey.
 Some recent projects I worked on were unlucky, and I decided to take a break from those to explore new paths.

 I am currently working on a couple of projects for my own interest.
-One of them is improving my music selection on Spotify because I got tired of Discover Weekly and Release Radar and could not get good recommendations from their song radio feature. :dancer:
+One of them is improving my music selection on Spotify because I have gotten tired of Discover Weekly and Release Radar.
+I am also not satisfied with their song radio feature especially with respect to songs that are out of the artists typical genre. :dancer:

-Another is looking at the intersections of politically divisive hashtags :collision: or hashtags that are commonly associated with one view or another.
-I am just trying to get a feel for what kind of discussion is created if at all.
+Another is looking at the intersections of politically divisive hashtags :collision: or hashtags that are commonly associated with a specific view.
+I am trying to get a feel for what kind of discussion is created if at all from these tweets or from using certain hashtags.